chenyo-17/dAPP-learning/README.md

 #### [Tutorial 2](https://dev.to/dabit3/building-scalable-full-stack-apps-on-ethereum-with-polygon-2cfb)

-1. write a simple NFT market contract that inherits ERF721 standard and test its functionalities with `npx hardhat test`
+1. Write a simple NFT market contract that inherits ERF721 standard and test its functionalities with `npx hardhat test`

+2. Deploy the contract to the local network and write a `next` app to upload tokens on IPFS.
+  - `ipfs.infura.io` in the tutorial does not exist
+  - `pinata`'s API allows uploading JSON, but always has the `Invalid request` error when uploading a file, both with `curl` and with the API.
+Simply uploading the file via its website does not return the correct `tokenURI`.
+  - there are other [public gateways](https://ipfs.github.io/public-gateway-checker/), but I always get error for `Cross-Origin Request Blocked: CORS header missing`.

 #### [Tutorial 3](https://dev.to/dabit3/the-complete-guide-to-full-stack-solana-development-with-react-anchor-rust-and-phantom-3291)